 Kia ora tatou, nau mai haere mai

-My name is Paul Pope I was elected in October 2013 to the Otago Peninsula Community Board, and I am now the Deputy Chairman.
-My wife Lyn and I have lived in Portobello for the past 21 years.
+My name is Paul Pope I was elected in October 2013 to the Otago Peninsula Community Board, I became Chairman in 2016.
+My wife Lyn and I have lived in Portobello for the past 25 years.
 We recognised early on that the Peninsula would be a great place to settle and raise a family.
-We have two children, one who is in Year 11 at Otago Girls and our son who is in year 8 at Portobello School.
-In the last 21 years my wife Lyn and I have been extremely active in our community.
+We have two children, one who is in her first year at the Otago Polytechnic School of Archietecture and our son who is in year 11 at Otago Boys High School.
+In the last 25years my wife Lyn and I have been extremely active in our community.
 During that time I have developed strong links in the community serving on:

 - The Portobello School Board of Trustees